Composition of the Court

 Judicial ethics

-By articulating the principles that underlie the criteria for judicial office set forth in Article 21 of the European Convention on Human Rights and in the relevant provisions of the Rules of Court, the intention is to bring more transparency to the obligations inherent in judicial office, thereby enhancing public confidence in the Court.
+The intention is to bring more transparency to the obligations inherent in judicial office, as set forth in Article 21 of the European Convention on Human Rights and the Rules of Court, and to enhance public confidence in the Court.

 Resolution on judicial ethics